 - Computer and Information Systems Managers: Bachelors level, $151,150

 - Software Developers and Quality Assurance Analysts: Bachelor’s degree $110,140

 - Network and Computer Systems Administrators: Bachelor’s degree $84,810

-What an Associate degree in Cybersecurity will Offer Students
+What an Associate Degree in Cybersecurity Offers Students

 If students choose to move on to the BS in Cybersecurity program, many programs will accept transfer credits from the associate in cybersecurity degree, allowing the student to finish sooner.
 Plus, many cybersecurity bachelor programs hold top rankings and accreditations to some of the best schools in the Nation.
 Many courses in the BS programs offer classes in computer science or programming.
 They may also provide a deeper concentration or specialization within the cybersecurity workplace.
 Choosing between the associate in cybersecurity and the bachelor’s degree program really comes down to the applicant’s need for a job.

 Overall, on-the-job training and experience focus on becoming aware of new emerging technologies and methods within cyber security.
-This will help the graduate advance in the field and increase their salary.
+Experience helps graduates advance in the field and increase their salaries.
 Advances in cybersecurity can range from state-of-the-art firewall systems to incident response strategies.
-Being aware of potential advances can be useful for cybersecurity analysts in gaining practical experience, while staying ahead of any possible cyber breaches.
+Being aware of potential advances can be useful for cybersecurity analysts in gaining practical experience while staying ahead of any possible cyber breaches.